damijanc/symfony-ai-wrapper/README.md

 vendor/bin/console transfer:generate
 ```

+### 5. Register the router

+Register the plugin in: src/Pyz/Yves/Router/RouterDependencyProvider::getRouteProvider()

+### 6. Register MCP in claude

+http://yves.us.spryker.local/mcp and use method "listTools" to see what the mcp server can do.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.